begumdogan/CV/index.md

 ## Summary

-Experienced software engineer with a proven track record of delivering high-impact solutions across various industries.
+Experienced Software engineer with a proven track record of delivering high-impact solutions across various industries.
 Skilled at leading development teams, driving innovation, and bridging technical and non-technical stakeholders to ensure successful project delivery.
 Expert in both front-end and back-end technologies, with a focus on performance optimization, cloud solutions, and clean code practices.
 Proficient in technical presentations and developing Proof of Concepts (PoC) that align with business goals.
+Besides professional career, I enjoy gardening especially pruning, to keep the plant thriving and shaping into a mold.
+Bougainvillea are my favorite as they are resilient and ready to grow.
+Very recently picked up my paint by numbers canvas and %67 complete with the brush strokes.
+It will be a magestic copy of The Great Wave off Kanagawa.

 ## Experience